Landing at Kip's Bay: Landing

 Although Washington and his aides arrived from the command post at Harlem Heights soon after the landing began, they were unable to rally the retreating militia.
 About a mile (1.6 km) inland from Kip's Bay, Washington rode his horse among the men, trying to turn them around and impose some order on them, cursing furiously and violently.
 By some accounts, he lost control of his temper; he brandished a cocked pistol and drew his sword, threatening to run men through and shouted, "Take the walls!
 Take the cornfield!"
 When no one obeyed, he threw his hat to the ground, exclaiming in disgust, "Are these the men with which I am to defend America?"
 When some fleeing men refused to turn and engage a party of advancing Hessians, Washington reportedly struck some of their officers with his riding crop.
 The Hessians shot or bayoneted a number of American troops who were trying to surrender.
 Two thousand Continental Army troops under the command of Generals Samuel Parsons and John Fellows arrived from the north, but at the sight of the chaotic militia retreat, they also turned and fled.
 Washington, still in a rage, rode within a hundred yards of the enemy, "stupefied, immobilized by his seething fury, was heedless.
 One of his men grabbed the reins of his horse and hurried Washington to a safer place."

 More and more British soldiers came ashore, including light infantry, grenadiers, and Hessian Jägers.
 They spread out, advancing in several directions.
-By late afternoon another 9,000 British troops had landed at Kip's Bay, and Howe had sent a brigade toward New York City, officially taking possession.
+By late afternoon, another 9,000 British troops had landed at Kip's Bay, and Howe had sent a brigade south toward New York City.
 While most of the Americans managed to escape to the north, not all got away.
 "I saw a Hessian sever a rebel's head from his body and clap it on a pole in the entrenchments," recorded a British officer.
 The southern advance pushed for a half mile (0.8 km) to Watts farm (near present-day 23rd Street) before meeting stiff American resistance.
 The northern advance stopped at the Inclenberg (now Murray Hill, a rise west of Kip's Bay), just west of the present Lexington Avenue, under orders from General Howe to wait for the rest of the invading force.
 This was extremely fortunate for the thousands of American troops south of the invasion point.
 Had Clinton continued west to the Hudson he would have cut off General Putnam's troops, nearly one third of Washington's forces, from the main army, trapping them in lower Manhattan.